eon-com/gitlab-ci-go/README.md

 # What is gitlab-ci-go?

-Docker image used in the github-ci pipeline,.

-## Go docker CI  image

-> This is the image that the internal gitlab-ci uses to build a go service.
+This is the image that the internal gitlab-ci uses to build a go service.

 ### Tools installed inside the image
 - go-1.11